pepe2k/u-boot_mod/README.md

 ### Using UART, U-Boot console and TFTP server

 It is probably the most common method to change firmware in case of any problems.
-Main disadvantage of this approach is the need to connect with device using a serial port (it does not apply to Carambola 2 with development board, which has already built-in USB-UART adapter, based on FTDI FT232RQ).
+Main disadvantage of this approach is the need to connect with device using a serial port (this does not apply to Carambola 2 with development board, which already has a built-in USB-UART adapter, based on FTDI FT232RQ).

 #### Important notice!

-All these devices have an UART interface integrated inside the SoC, operates at TTL 3.3 V (in fact, GPIO pins can work at this voltage, but their real range is < 3 V)!
+All these devices have an UART interface integrated inside the SoC, which operates at TTL 3.3 V (in fact, GPIO pins can work at this voltage, but their real range is < 3 V)!

 Please, **do not** connect any RS232 +/- 12 V cable or any adapter without logic level converter, because it may damage your device.
 It would be the best if you use any USB to UART adapter with integrated 3.3 V logic level converter.
 And please, remember that **you should connect only RX, TX and GND signals**. **DO NOT** connect together 3.3 V signals from router and from adapter if you do not know what are you doing, because you may burn out your adapter and/or router!
 Connect the adapter using USB port in your PC and router with original power supply.

-For a long time I have been using without any problems small and very cheap (about 1-2 USD) **CP2102** based adapter.
+For a long time I have been using without any problems a small and very cheap (about 1-2 USD) **CP2102** based adapter.
 Go to [Serial Console article in OpenWrt Wiki](http://wiki.openwrt.org/doc/hardware/port.serial) for more, detailed information.

 #### Step by step instruction

 1. Install and configure any **TFTP server** on your PC (on Windows, you can use [TFTP32](http://tftpd32.jounin.net)).

-2. Set a fixed IP address on your PC (in this tutorial we will use **192.168.1.2** for the PC and **192.168.1.1** for the router) and connect it with the router, using RJ45 network cable (in most case you will need to use one of the available LAN ports, but WAN port should also works).
+2. Set a fixed IP address on your PC (in this tutorial we will use **192.168.1.2** for the PC and **192.168.1.1** for the router) and connect it to the router, using RJ45 network cable (in most case you will need to use one of the available LAN ports, but WAN port should also work).

 3. Connect USB to UART adapter to the router and start any application to communicate with it, like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 Configure adapter to use the following settings: